Adalbert II, Margrave of Tuscany

 Adalbert II (c.
 875 – 915), called the Rich, son of Adalbert I, Margrave of Tuscany and Rothild of Spoleto.

+Biography

 He was a grandson of Boniface II, and was concerned with the troubles of Lombardy, at a time when so many princes were contending for the wreckage of the Carolingian Empire.
 Before his father died in 884 or 886, he is accredited the title of "count".
 He inherited from his father the titles of Count and Duke of Lucca and Margrave of Tuscany.

-Between 895 and 898, he married Bertha (c.863–8 March 925), the daughter of the Lothair II of Lotharingia, and widow of Count Theobald of Arles.
+Between 895 and 898, he married Bertha (c.863–8 March 925), the daughter of Lothair II of Lotharingia, and widow of Count Theobald of Arles.
 Adalbert and Bertha had at least three children: